JousiaPiha/awesome-finnish-nlp/ner-comparison.md

 > **Note:** This comparison table was generated with the assistance of AI and may contain inaccuracies.
-They have not yet been fully reviewed by a human expert.
+It has not yet been fully reviewed by a human expert.
 Please verify critical details from the original sources before citing.

 ### 📊 NER Corpora Comparison for Finnish